sehrope/dokku-logging-supervisord/README.md

 This will generate a new `SCALE` file and then deploy the app.
 An app rebuild will __not__ happen.
 It will just kill and restart your application.

 Adding the `SCALE` file is done by copying it into the container.
 This adds another layer to the container's AUFS.
 As there is a max number of layers you may need to occasionally run a rebuild (try `dokku rebuild myapp`) to rebase the container.

+## Logrotate

+This plugin create in directory "/etc/logrotate.d/dokku-app.d" logrotate config for each application.
+If application destroyed, config will be removed only if user don't change it (in dokku root, md5 checksum of config file stored).

 ## TODO